 Eldon | Thornbridge Brewery

-From a 355ml bottle served straight from the fridge at 8 degrees Celsius into a white wine glass.
-Best before date: 04/2019.
+From a 330ml bottle served slightly chilled at 11 degrees Celsius into a white wine glass.
+Best before date: Jun.15.2019.

-The beer pours a clear deep amber/light copper with 6cm of dense, tan head that dissipates into a craggy cap in 4-ish minutes.
-Great lacing and overall retention.
-Effervescent.
+The beer pours a clear, very dark brown (opaque in a full glass) with 3cm of dense, billowy, brown head that dissipates into a craggy cap within 4+ minutes.
+Great lacing and overall retention for the style.
+Outstanding.